Responsible Disclosure Policy

 Security is core to our values, and we value the input of hackers acting in good faith to help us maintain a high standard for the security and privacy for our users.
 This includes encouraging responsible vulnerability research and disclosure.
 This policy sets out our definition of good faith in the context of finding and reporting vulnerabilities, as well as what you can expect from us in return.

 When working with us according to this policy, you can expect us to:

 - Extend Safe Harbor for your vulnerability research that is related to this policy;

-- Work with you to understand and validate your report, including an initial response to the report within 72 hours of submission;
+- Work with you to understand and validate your report, including an initial response to the report within 3 business days of submission;

 - Work to remediate discovered vulnerabilities in a timely manner;